 Dr Gavin Chan also recommends that using serums and creams, which inhibit Tyrosinase can also reduce melasma.
 The copper-containing enzyme Tyrosinase blocks the production of new melanin, which results in skin pigmentation.
-The cream produced by Skin Medica Lytera is very effective at blocking Tyrosinase.

 Using topical retinoids (Vitamin A) is another common topical solution that reduces melasma.
 The additional benefit of using topical retinoids is they increase the turnover of your skin cells, making your skin look and act younger.
 Topical retinoids are proven to reduce fine lines and wrinkles.

 Another topical option to reduce melasma is for a Cosmetic Doctor to prescribe a Kligman’s formula prescription skin lightening topical treatment.
 Containing hydroquinone, dexamethasone and tretinoin this effective treatment has minimal adverse side effects.
 It’s important to note that this is not an appropriate melasma treatment if you are pregnant or breastfeeding.

 According to Dr Gavin Chan another way to treat melasma is to use an occasional light chemical peel.
 A chemical peel exfoliates the skin and removes any excess skin pigmentation and melanin.
 His team of highly trained and experienced Cosmetic Doctors, Cosmetic Nurses and Skin Therapists prefer to use lactic peels because they are tolerated well by most skin types.

 Can laser treatment be used to treat melasma?